 During fiscal 2018, we used \$178.5 million of cash for financing activities.
-We used \$205.0 million for repurchases of our common stock, \$8.6 million for deferred business acquisition payments, and \$7.9 million for withholding taxes on vested and settled restricted stock units.
+We used \$205.0 million for repurchases of our common stock, \$8.6 million for deferred business acquisition payments, \$7.9 million for withholding taxes on vested and settled restricted stock units, and \$0.4 million for issuance costs related to our Credit Agreement.
 Sources of cash in the period included proceeds of \$30.0 million from the Credit Agreement and proceeds of \$13.5 million from the exercise of employee stock options.

 During fiscal 2017, we used \$362.0 million of cash for financing activities.
-We paid \$371.5 million for repurchases of our common stock and paid withholding taxes of \$5.8 million on vested and settled restricted stock units.
-Sources of cash in the period included proceeds of \$9.3 million from the exercise of employee stock options and \$6.0 million related to stock-based compensation tax deductions in excess of book compensation expense that reduced taxes payable and increased additional paid in capital.
+We used \$371.5 million for repurchases of our common stock and \$5.8 million for withholding taxes on vested and settled restricted stock units, partially offset by proceeds of \$9.3 million from the exercise of employee stock options and \$6.0 million from excess tax benefits from stock-based compensation.